Pudassassin/CardMagnifier/CardMagnifier/Packaging/README.md

 Hopefully this mod will resolve a lot of issues about card offers that go off-screen or too small to read.
 Automatically adapt to screen resolutions and MapEmbiggener scaling

 ## Patch Notes
+#### Public Beta 2-1 \[v0.2.1]
+- "Disable Card Bobbing" is now functional
+- AMENDED the "Growing Giant Card" issue down to just random bobbing, it is now a small known issue

+#### Public Beta 2-0 \[v0.2.0]
+- Clean up mod dependencies so it only depends on UnboundLib (mod configs) and of course BepInEx so allowing its use in a more Vanilla-like modpack
+- Fixed issue with this mod and MapsExtended for overlapping card-bar card preview scaling
+- Now card-bar card preview scales properly with camera zoom during the round

 #### Public Beta 1-0 \[v0.1.0]
 - It all begins.
 Core functionality with in-game options and demo